pnp/pnpjs/docs/sp/column-defaults.md

 When setting the defaults for a folder you need to include the field's internal name and the value.

+>For more examples of other field types see the section [Pattern for setting defaults on various column types](#Pattern-for-setting-defaults-on-various-column-types)

 >_Note: Be very careful when setting the path as the site collection url is case sensitive_

 ```TypeScript